oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/07-spa/spa.md

     ```
     </details>

-3. To simulate bad performance, this lab changes optimizer behavior.
+3. The idea of the *Performance Stability Prescription* is to identify bad performance after upgrade.
+However, the workload in this lab runs faster in Oracle Database 23ai.
+To get the best benefit out of the lab, you simulate bad performance.
+This lab changes optimizer behavior (*optimizer_index_cost_adj*) which has a negative impact on the workload.
+You should imagine that this workload performs bad without any changes after upgrade to Oracle Database 23ai.
 Verify *optimizer_index_cost_adj* is set to *10000*.
 This causes the optimizer to disregard index scans and perform full table scan.
 This causes bad performance.

     ```
     <copy>